-When you’ve got a little one at home, it’s not always easy to think of new activities and games to play together.
+When you’ve got a toddler at home, it’s not always easy to think of new activities and games to play together.
 Sometimes you just run out of ideas (and energy!).
 And if your child is in speech therapy, when it comes to practicing their speech and language at home, you really need to find something fun and motivating.

 When work feels more like play, everyone is happy.
 That’s why we’ve compiled a list of five simple speech therapist-recommended games you can play to keep the learning going.